Alt text 101 for Bluesky

 A great rule of thumb is: write alt text like you're describing the image to someone over the phone.
 What details are important for the other person to know about the image?

-The main thing to consider is: what is the image supposed to convey to the viewer?
-What's the context?
+The main thing to consider is: what meaning or feeling is the image supposed to convey to the viewer?
+What does a person reading my post need to know about this image in order for the post to make sense?

 Some guides for writing alt text will tell you to describe everything in the image.
 I think this is overkill in many cases.
 Things like the color of clothing are not relevant a lot of the time.
 I think if we insist that people write really detailed alt text, they'll be more likely to just skip it all together, which defeats the purpose.
-Simple and brief are fine, as long as you cover the most important things.
-If you want to write a lot of detail, just make sure to start with the most important things; that way a screen reader user can skip ahead if you start to get into less-relevant (/less-interesting) details.
+Simple and brief are fine, as long as you cover the most important, most meaningful things.
+If you want to write a lot of detail, just make sure to start with the most important things; that way a screen reader user can skip ahead if you start to get into less-relevant, less-interesting details.

 How/where do I add alt text?

-When you select a pic to post, it'll show you the pic with a little button that says "+ Alt"; you can tap/click that and add your alt text there.
+When you select a pic to post on Bluesky, it'll show you the pic with a little button that says "+ Alt"; you can tap/click that and add your alt text there.

 For video, the link to add alt text will appear under the video when you've selected it; you might have to scroll down a bit.